jenkinsci/packaging/README.md

 See the definition of the `deploy` goal for individual package deployment.

+# Customizing
+* `branding/` directory contains `*.mk` files controls the branding of the generated packages.
+  You can create your own branding definition to customize the package generation process.
+  See [branding readme](branding/README.md) for more details.

 # TODO (mostly note to myself)
 * Split resource templates to enable customization